Guiding Star Cycle Show for girls 9-13 years old

 the Creighton Model FertilityCare System since 2012.
 She became a

-Certified Labor Doula in 2015 and recently became the Coordinator of
+Certified Labor Doula in 2015 and is now the Coordinator of